-Only worker bees are involved in this action, no drones are participating.
+Only worker bees are involved in this action, no drone bees are participating.
 The activity always occurs near an exterior entrance of the hive.

 However, washboarding can happen inside the hive as well – as it has been seen in observation hives.

 This behavior is only seen during the warmer months of the year.
 Not likely to happen during a nectar flow, washboarding bees are more common in times of nectar dearth.

 We don’t really know why bees perform this Washboarding behavior.
 But, bee colonies have been doing it for more years than humans can count.

 Strangely not every hive in the bee yard will exhibit this behavior which leads us to think perhaps it is not an environmental issue.
 It also takes place more in the afternoon when little foraging is occurring.

 Throughout the years, many beekeepers have offered possible theories for this unusual activity.